mikesheridan/pga-leaderboard/README.md

 This application displays a simple, generic golf leaderboard, letting its users display, add, remove, and edit players.

+## Installation

+Clone the repo, navigate to the main directory and run:

+> npm install

+Then type the following to start the project:

+> npm start

 ## Dependencies

 * create-react-app - used to bootstrap